HVAC Pest Control: How To Get Mice and Other Wild Animals Out Of Your System

 As pest try to find a comfortable home in your HVAC, there is a high possibility they will damage it.
 The damage can be costly, but above all, they pose a health danger.
 The duct attracts rodents and reptiles because it keeps them cool during summer and warm in the winter season.

 The pests find their way into the HVAC when it is off, but if you turn it on; they get killed by the wires or the motor.

-The pests are like to trigger allergies once they invade your HVAC system and pollute your home’s air.
-The dander pollutes the air and can aggravate respiratory conditions such as asthma.
+Likewise, they can trigger allergies.
+Their dander pollutes the air and can aggravate respiratory conditions such as asthma.
 They can also block the flue and prevent poisonous gases from leaving your home.